 Trading the forex clock is important when you’re on the market.
 If you know how to look and maximize the forex clock, high returns are guaranteed.

 The different forex trading sessions let you access the market anytime and anywhere.
-But this doesn’t mean just about any time is a good time to do it.
+But this doesn’t mean that any time is a good time to do it.

-Different forex sessions operate throughout the day, and each has unique price actions that impact your trade.
+Different forex sessions operate throughout the day, each with unique price actions that can impact your trade.

 While there’s no ultimate rule that tells you the best time to gain on the forex market, there is one effective way to ensure that you’re riding the market flow.